 Understanding new, or exciting products, the options available, and their position in the lifecycle could be a full-time job.
 In fact, in the past, it has been.
 Component Engineers were experts in those three areas.
 Over time, this role has, unfortunately, phased out of many companies.
 (Or never existed in smaller ones.)

 Do not overlook a partner company that can help fulfill that role.
-Avnet is more than just a distributor.
-They have entire teams of experts who specialize in every aspect of the supply chain.
+Distributors have entire teams of experts who specialize in every aspect of the supply chain.
 Field Application Engineers are available for nearly every product category they offer.
 Instead of relying on your limited research scope, leverage theirs.

 Once you make it through the design, it is time to consider where you are going to buy all of the components in your schematic.